desci-labs/nodes/openalex-importer/README.md

 ## Future improvements

-1. Use Job+CronJob to schedule execution without having to provision 24/7
-2. Add support for other endpoints to support missing data (see footnote 2 in table)
+1. Add support for other endpoints to support missing data (see footnote 2 in table)
-3. Fix works_authorships (overloaded with dupe info, breaks `ON CONFLICT UPDATE` within batches)
+2. Fix `works_authorships` (overloaded with dupe info, breaks `ON CONFLICT UPDATE` within batches)
-4. Add retries to API readable for stability (haven't seen a failure yet though)

 ## Supported datatypes
 Not all OA datatypes are fully supported, the table below shows the status of each.